Scale-MAE: A Scale-Aware Masked Autoencoder for Multiscale Geospatial Representation Learning: Experiments

 Our analysis uses eight different land-use classification datasets: RESISC-45 \cite{chengRemoteSensingImage2017}, the UC Merced Land Use Dataset \cite{yangBagofvisualwordsSpatialExtensions2010}, AiRound and CV-BrCT \cite{machadoAiRoundCVBrCTNovel2021}, MLRSNet \cite{qiMLRSNetMultilabelHigh2020}, EuroSAT \cite{helberIntroducingEurosatNovel2018}, Optimal-31 \cite{wangSceneClassificationRecurrent2019}, WHU-RS19 \cite{daiSatelliteImageClassification2011}, SpaceNet v1 and v2 \cite{vanettenSpaceNetRemoteSensing2019}, and Functional Map of the World \cite{christieFunctionalMapWorld2018}.
 The datasets used span a wide range of GSDs, e.g.,~MLRSNet consists of data captured from aerial platforms with 0.1m GSD, while RESISC45 has imagery from medium-resolution satellites at \textgreater30m GSD.
 In some cases, the datasets present imagery at mixed GSDs which are not specified, in which case we assume an approximate constant GSD: see the supplementary material for all details.
 Furthermore, we provide an expanded set of experiments with linear probing and finetuning in the supplementary material.

-We run kNN classification with $k=20$. \Cref{fig:knn-eval} shows that \ours outperforms SatMAE across GSD scales in the different evaluation datasets and across relative GSD scales within individual datasets.
-At the lowest fixed GSD, UC Merced has a GSD of 0.3m, where evaluating at scales [12.5\%,100\%] provides an artificial GSD range of [0.3m, 2.4m], we see that \ours has the largest performance gap at the 2.4m GSD, with similar performance at 0.3m.
+We run kNN classification with $k=20$. \Cref{fig:knn-eval} shows that \ours outperforms SatMAE and ConvMAE across GSD scales in the different evaluation datasets and across relative GSD scales within individual datasets.
+For example, the UC Merced has a GSD of 0.3m, but evaluating at scales [12.5\%,100\%] provides an artificial GSD range of [0.3m, 2.4m].
+On this example, we see that \ours provides the largest performance gap at the 2.4m GSD, with similar performance at 0.3m.

-Across the other datasets and range of GSDs, \ours outperforms SatMAE, where the performance gap tends to grow as the GSD varies from the original GSD, indicating that \ours learns representations that are more robust to changes in scale for remote sensing imagery.
-We outperform SatMAE by an average of 5.0\% across all resolutions and datasets (see \Cref{tab:knn-per-dataset}).
+Across all other evaluation datasets and wider range of GSDs, \ours outperforms SatMAE and ConvMAE, where \ours outperforms both methods by a larger gap as the GSD increasingly varies from the original GSD, indicating that \ours learns representations that are more robust to changes in scale for remote sensing imagery.
+We outperform SatMAE by an average of 5.6\% and ConvMAE by an average of 2.4\% across all resolutions and datasets (see \Cref{tab:knn-per-dataset}).
 UC Merced at 100\% of the true GSD is the only evaluation where SatMAE outperforms \ours.
 The supplementary material contains an extensive table demonstrating kNN classification results with varying $k$.

+\paragraph{Linear probing and finetuning} We perform linear classification on the RESISC-45 and FMoW-RGB datasets.
+We fine-tune for 50 epochs using the same hyperparameter settings as SatMAE~\cite{congSatMAEPretrainingTransformers2022}: a base learning rate of $5 \times 10^{-3}$, a weight decay of $5 \times 10^{-3}$.
+We do not use temporal data for classification.
+For RESISC-45, we fine-tune for 100 epochs with a base learning rate of $4 \times 10^{-3}$, a weight decay of $5 \times 10^{-3}$, and a global batch size of 256 across 2 GPUs.
+The learning rate on the backbone is multiplied by a factor of $0.1$.
+We use RandomResizedCrop for augmentation.
+We train on 224x224 images and evaluate 256x256 images because we found evaluating at a higher scale improves the performance of all models.
+We report both the performance of end-to-end fine-tuning and linear probing with a frozen backbone.
+The linear probing setup was the same as finetuning except the learning rate was $0.1$.
+The results are shown in \Cref{fig:linear_prob} and \Cref{fig:linear_prob2}.

 \paragraph{Semantic segmentation transfer} We use the SpaceNet v1 building segmentation dataset~\cite{vanettenSpaceNetRemoteSensing2019} to evaluate semantic segmentation results on contrastive and MAE-based pretraining methods.
-Prior methods relied on the PSANet \cite{zhaoPSANetPointwiseSpatial2018} segmentation architecture, while \ours uses the UperNet\cite{xiaoUnifiedPerceptualParsing2018} segmentation architecture which is more common for ViT backbones.
-For even comparison, we test the current state-of-the-art SatMAE method with UperNet as well.
+Prior methods relied on the PSANet~\cite{zhaoPSANetPointwiseSpatial2018} segmentation architecture, while \ours uses the UperNet~\cite{xiaoUnifiedPerceptualParsing2018} segmentation architecture which is more common for ViT backbones.
+For even comparison, we test the current state-of-the-art SatMAE and ConvMAE methods with UperNet as well.
 Results are detailed in \Cref{tab:spacenet}.